-In 1661 Massasoit,Sachem of the Pokanoket and the Wampanoag Confederacy died.
+In 1661 Massasoit,Sachem of the Pokanoket and the Wampanoag Confederacy

+not have survived.
 But forty years of peace ended with his death.
-He was succeeded first by his son
+He was succeeded

-Wamsutta, who felt his father had given the settlers too much land and was seeking
+first by his son Wamsutta, who felt his father had given the settlers too much

-an alliance with the rival Connecticut colony when he died under questionable
+land and was seeking an alliance with the rival Connecticut colony when he died

-sachem of the Wampanoags.
-He was better known to the English as "King Philip."
+became the grand sachem of the Wampanoags.
+He was better known to the

 Tensions mounted between the colony and the Indians as Philip sought to make

-alliances with other tribes against the colonists and finally came to a head in 1675.
+alliances with other tribes against the colonists and finally came to a head in1675.

 John Sassamon, an Indian convert who'd gone to Harvard, warned the leaders